The phase after your period is still part of the follicular phase, where your body prepares for ovulation by maturing follicles in the ovaries.

 Hormones orchestrate every detail of this phase:

-• Estrogen: Secreted by growing follicles; thickens uterine lining and boosts mood.
+- Estrogen: Secreted by growing follicles; helps thicken the uterine lining and may influence mood and energy.

-• Luteinizing Hormone (LH): Remains low initially but surges near ovulation.
+- Luteinizing Hormone (LH): Remains lower earlier in the phase but surges near ovulation.

 These hormonal shifts not only prepare your body physically but also influence emotional states and physical sensations.